ftmsemu/making_a_dumb_hometrainer_smart/README.md

 wonder I got only noise on the display!

 ![](.//media/image49.jpeg){width="1.6930643044619422in"
+height="1.748575021872266in"}

-height="1.748575021872266in"}But I think you also get the picture here (pun intended!): Without these insights what was weird, I would have spent a lot of time just trying around with different options and settings until I maybe finally found out by chance what was actually wrong with my code.
+But I think you also get the picture here (pun intended!): Without these insights what was weird, I would have spent a lot of time just trying around with different options and settings until I maybe finally found out by chance what was actually wrong with my code.
 Seeing here, that at the very least the sending of